GreysonR/ter.js/README.md

 let Bodies = game.Bodies;

-// Create a rectangle with a width of 100, height of 90, and initial position of (0, -200) let body = Bodies.Rectangle(100, 90, new vec(0, -200), { // Creates the physics body: greysonr.github.io/ter.js/RigidBody.html#constructor
+// Create a rectangle with a width of 100, height of 90, and initial position of (0, -200) let body = Bodies.Rectangle(100, 90, new vec(0, -200), { // Creates the physics body
+	// All options: greysonr.github.io/ter.js/RigidBody.html#constructor
 	friction: 0.05,
 	restitution: 0.1,
-}).addPolygonRender({ // Creates the renderer so we can see the body: greysonr.github.io/ter.js/RigidBody.html#addPolygonRender
+}).addPolygonRender({ // Creates the renderer so we can see the body
+	// All options: greysonr.github.io/ter.js/RigidBody.html#addPolygonRender
 	background: "#C8553D",
 }).add(); // Adds the body to the world